KernFerm/BubblesTheDev-WebBrowser/EU-DIGITAL-RIGHTS.md

 BubblesTheDev Web Browser is a desktop web browser project.

-It is designed for users who want clearer control, privacy-focused defaults, local-first browser data handling, and visible documentation around browser behavior.

-The browser is not a social media platform, marketplace, app store, cloud storage provider, advertising network, government identity service, or public content-hosting service.
+It is not a social media platform, marketplace, app store, advertising network, cloud storage provider, or public content-hosting service.

+The browser is designed around:

+* local-first browser data handling
+* privacy-focused defaults
+* user-controlled diagnostics behavior
+* isolated browser profile support
+* accessibility-focused improvements
+* browser-controlled installer-based update behavior

-## Core User Rights Supported By The Browser
+## EU Digital Rights Principles

-The browser is designed around user-first principles such as:
+The browser is designed to support user-first principles such as:

-* the right to privacy
+* privacy
-* the right to transparency
+* transparency
+* user control
+* accessibility
-* the right to control local browser data
+* local-first data handling
+* clear permission behavior
-* the right to understand update behavior
+* clear update behavior
+* clear diagnostics behavior

+The browser is also designed to avoid built-in telemetry, built-in analytics for ordinary browsing, built-in behavioral advertising profiles, and cloud synchronization by default.

+## GDPR-Related User Rights

+Users in the European Union and European Economic Area may have rights under data-protection law when personal data is processed.

+Depending on the situation, those rights may include:

-* the right to manage site permissions
+* the right to be informed
-* the right to use the browser without built-in behavioral analytics
+* the right of access
-* the right to use the browser without built-in advertising profiles
+* the right to rectification
-* the right to local-first features where possible
+* the right to erasure
-* the right to understand diagnostics behavior
+* the right to restriction of processing
-* the right to understand local AI behavior
+* the right to data portability
-* the right to accessibility-focused improvements
+* the right to object
+* rights related to automated decision-making and profiling

+The browser is designed to reduce the amount of personal data processed by the browser project itself by keeping ordinary browser data local by default.

-## Local-First Design
+## Local-First Browser Data

-The browser is designed so ordinary browser data stays on the user's device by default.
+Normal browser data is intended to remain on the user's device by default.

 Local browser data may include: